Writing Technical Skills into Your Resume - a Complete GuidePresenting your technical experience on a resume August 15, 2022 ·

 - When applying for jobs in the technology sector, you’re going to want to put your technical skills section right in between the resume objective and your work experience.
 You can make a bulleted list or write them in a paragraph.

-To really show that you know what you’re doing, use bullets that are packed with achievements related to your technical skills to show you really know what you’re doing.
+To show that you know what you’re doing, use bullets that are packed with achievements related to your technical skills to show you genuinely know what you’re doing.

 Backup your claims with numbers.

 Use numbers, statistics, percentages, and other relevant measures to show how effective you are at using the technology you’re referring to.

 If you want the hiring manager to see your key relevant skills first, describe them in the “Skills Summary” section and place it at the top of your resume, before your work experience, etc.

 To let you see what it looks like, here’s an example listing for a person’s technical skills who are new to the job market: